chg60/DEPhT/README.md

 Models trained using `depht_train` will be put in this directory by default.
 We are generally amenable to aiding in the construction of new models - the easiest way to accomplish this is by emailing either chg60@pitt.edu or laa89@pitt.edu.
-Note that some genera are better suited than others for DEPhT model creation.
+Note that some genera are likely better suited than others for DEPhT model creation.

 # Running DEPhT